herrhuml/tx/README.md

 ## Usage

-1. select the correct department and enter the id
+1. enter the IDs
-2. press the 'Get Order Info' button
+2. press the 'Get Info' button
 3. edit anything you need
-4. press The button and you'll get the log
+4. press the 'Create Log' button and you'll get the log

 <!-- Markdown link & img dfn's -->